fluxninja/graceful-js/README.md

   <App />
 </GracefulProvider>
 ```
-By doing so, graceful-js will intercept every fetch request response and will do its magic behind the scenes.
-Graceful-js will do the following:
-- Provide different `ui` components for each scenario.
-- Read information from the body or headers.
-If a request fails, it will first look into the body of the error response then headers and see if it has the required information to do a retry in case of rate limit.

 The only thing a user has to do after wrapping their app with `GracefulProvider` is to use `GracefulError` component as their primary error component, and it will take care of the rest.
 This error component renders different components according to the status code.